hsyl20/haskus-website/pages/system/doc.rst

 path0: system
 ---

-Haskus System is a framework written in Haskell that can be used for system programming.
+``haskus-system`` is a framework written in Haskell that can be used for system programming.
 Fundamentally it is an experiment into providing an integrated interface leveraging Haskell features (type-safety, STM, etc.) for the whole
 system: input, display, sound, network, etc.